monopole/snt/basics/configMap.md

 tut_DeleteRandomPod
 ```

-Repeat this query a few times to hit different pods:
+Repeat this query ten or so times to hit different pods:

 <!-- @tryQuery -->
 ```